yapo-chile/-Legacy-Commons-yams-dav-sync/README.md

 ###### Other commnads

 - `make list` to list the images in yams bucket
-- `make deleteall` to delete everything images in yams bucket
+- `make deleteall` to delete everything stored in yams bucket

 NOTE: Do not use this commnads when you have too many images in yams bucket.
 They are only for test purpose.